6 Types of Sushi: Your Guide for 2023

 Chirashi toppings include sashimi, vegetables, fruits and garnishes thoughtfully and aesthetically arranged in the bowl for a colorful and highly decorative finished dish.

 What is maki sushi, exactly?
 In Japanese, maki means “to roll” and maki sushi is the most common version of what Westerners think of as a sushi roll.
 This type of sushi is made by spreading a layer of sushi rice and fillings over a sheet of dried seaweed (nori) before rolling the ingredients firmly into a thin tube and slicing it into bite-sized pieces.
 Maki fillings typically include seafood and sliced vegetables.

 When preparing maki, sushi chefs have a few helpful tools they use to make the signature tight rolls.
 The chef might use a bamboo spoon to help scoop and spread the rice before finishing the layers by hand.
 A bamboo mat or curtain helps the chef shape the maki and achieve the tight roll.
-These tools are also helpful for making other types of sushi such as uramaki and can be found in convenient kits like the DIY 9-Piece Bamboo Sushi Making Set which includes two bamboo mats, a bamboo spoon and knife, and five sets of reusable chopsticks.
+These tools are also helpful for making other types of sushi such as uramaki and can be found in convenient kits like the AYA Eco Sushi Making Kit which includes two bamboo mats, a bamboo spoon and knife, and five sets of reusable chopsticks.

 What Is Uramaki?

 Uramaki is very similar to maki sushi, except it is inside out.
 In this type of sushi roll, the rice is on the outside of the nori rather than inside of the seaweed wrapper.
 Uramaki is sometimes rolled in sesame seeds and is often served with lots of sauces and toppings.
 A popular example of uramaki seen on Western sushi menus is the California roll which is typically filled with real or imitation crab, avocado and cucumber.